 The Eye of Ancient Egypt

-mythology.
-Predominant image of the Egyptian Eye is that of a human eye shaped
+The most common image of the Egyptian Eye is that of a human eye

-Surprisingly, Egyptian religious manuscripts reportedly do not mention the Eye that much.
+manuscripts reportedly do not mention the Eye that much.
 Moreover,

 there seems to be much confusion about the origin and the real

 Stories on the Eye of Horus/Eye of Ra

-Horus and Ra were described as both important gods of the ancient formal religion
+Horus and Ra were described both as important gods of the ancient

-who was a great grandson of Ra, born to Ra's grandson Osiris.
+younger Horus who was a great-grandson of Ra, born to Ra's

-The original Eye was first associated with Ra.
-It was a dynamic, force-wielding
+The first Eye was associated with Ra.
+It was a dynamic,

-older man's death and Horus’ victory over his uncle Seth who tried
+man's death and Horus victory over his uncle Seth who tried to

-Ra and the young Horus, Ra's descendant deity, the
+co-equal with Ra and the young Horus, Ra's descendant deity, the

 later Egyptian kings purportedly associated themselves with the